BernardLerring/ThymeOnTheRoad/README.md

 - All icons on the site are taken from [FontAwesome](https://fontawesome.com/).

-- Both fonts used on the site are from [Google Fonts](https://fonts.google.com/).
+- The font used on the site is from [Google Fonts](https://fonts.google.com/).

 ### Media